Foremost Group: Fleet

-Foremost's fleet is notable for incorporating more efficient and lower-emission designs and technology in new vessels.
-SUNY Maritime College called its fleet "one of the youngest and most environmentally friendly fleets in the world."

 In 2015 Foremost began construction of the first cargo ship jointly financed by banks in both the People's Republic of China and Taiwan; the Beijing office of China's Export Import Bank and the New York branch of Taiwan's First Commercial Bank each provided equal loan facilities to support construction of two 180,000-dwt bulk carriers.
 Its ships are registered under the flags of Liberia and Hong Kong.
 Foremost has had some of its ships built by China State Shipbuilding, some of them financed by loans from the state-owned Export-Import Bank of China.

 From 2012 to 2019 its fleet grew from 17 to 33 ships, valued at $1.2 billion, the most valuable of any dry bulk shipper headquartered in the United States.
 It ordered the construction of 10 bulk cargo vessels in 2017 and 2018, the majority from Japanese shipyards.

 In 2019, Foremost received an "eco-friendly" post-Panamax bulk carrier built by Japanese Oshima Shipyards in Nagasaki Prefecture and financed by the First Commercial Bank of Taiwan.

 In 2022, Foremost ordered two additional "eco-friendly" 185,000-dwt capesize bulk carriers from Japan's Namura Shipbuilding capable of carrying multiple bulk cargoes such as iron ore and bauxite.
 The ships are anticipated to comply with EEDI “phase III” requirements for reduced emissions and increased efficiency.
 Some sources report the vessels will initially serve Foremost's long-term contract with Japanese shipper NYK Line.